sevenval/flat-docs/administration/logging.md

 # Logging

 FLAT Server writes most of its logs in JSON format to the standard error output (_stderr_).
-Each line is written for an event.
-That is a client request, an upstream request or an error.
+One line is written for each event.
+I.e. one line each for a client request, an upstream request or an error.

-For comfortable log processing events are discriminated with the `type` field that is one of
+For comfortable log processing, events are discriminated with the `type` field that is one of

 * `flat_access`
 * `flat_request`